 the fact that He created our first parents.
 It was to an audience of non-believers that Paul made this statement on Mars Hill:

-Divine Nature is like gold or silver or stone, an image formed by the art and thought of man.
-30. Therefore having overlooked the times of ignorance, God is now declaring to men
+Nature is like gold or silver or stone, an image formed by the art and thought of man.
+30. Therefore having overlooked the times of ignorance, God is now declaring to men that all

 Whom does the Lord scourge?
 He scourges every son whom He receives.
 Whom does the Lord discipline?
 Whom the Lord loves He disciplines.
 Whom does the Lord love?
 For God so loved the world (John 3:16).

-Though God will severely chastise all on Earth during the Great Tribulation, it will be because He loves them that He
+Though God will severely chastise all on Earth during the Great Tribulation, He will chastise them because He loves

-might turn them to the Truth.
-He will appeal to them thrice by preaching of such quality and power as perhaps only the Lord Jesus Himself displayed: by the two witnesses, the 144,000, and the
+them and might thereby turn them to the Truth.
+He will appeal to them thrice by preaching of such quality and power as perhaps only the Lord Jesus Himself displayed: by the two witnesses, the

 Many will harden their hearts even more and confirm their rebellion against God, but an innumerable company will receive salvation: the 144,000 themselves, those who received their evangelistic appeal, namely, the great multitude which no one could count, from every nation and all tribes and peoples and tongues (Revelation 7:9), and a full third of the nation of Israel.
 Based on today's figures, that's almost four and a half million Jews.
 Perhaps this great harvest is the most significant of God's goals for the Great Tribulation.
 After all, we love, because He first loved us, and God is love (1 John 4:8,16,19).

-There are three reasons that I am aware of for believing that the Tribulation prophecies are to be taken allegorically: being taught that they should; refusing to accept the fact that Israel is still God's chosen people according to natural generation; and because the Tribulation accounts, especially in the Book of Revelation, seem so inscrutable, containing such a multitude of symbols.
+There are three reasons that I am aware of that many believe that the Tribulation prophecies should be taken allegorically: being taught that they should; refusing to accept the fact that Israel is still God's chosen people according to natural generation; and because the Tribulation accounts, especially in the Book of Revelation, seem so inscrutable, containing such a multitude of symbols.
 Yet, the only cure is to realize and accept that each symbol is explained somewhere in Scripture and is representative of a literal thing or event.